Even More Guarantees for Variational Inference in the Presence of Symmetries: What happens in practice

-\textbf{Theorem 4.} Lastly, we discuss \cref{theorem:theorem_alpha_2}, which relaxes \cref{theorem:theorem_alpha_1} in the sense that \wao is required to be convex, but not necessarily strictly, while imposing the additional condition that $p$ needs to be supported around $\vmu$.
-We find that for common location families, it is usually not the case that \wao is convex but not strictly convex (see \cref{fig:generic_alpha} in \cref{app:extra_alpha_generic}).
-We nevertheless show an example on the target $p_2$ with $\mathcal{Q}_2=\text{Laplace}(\nu, 4)$ for \emph{(Case 4.1)} $\alpha=1.1$ and \emph{(Case 4.2)} $\alpha=0.7$.
-As expected, we obtain a unique minimizer for $\alpha=1.1$.
-For $\alpha=0.7$, we instead observe a local maximum at $\mu$.
+\textbf{\cref{theorem:theorem_alpha_2}.} Lastly, we discuss \cref{theorem:theorem_alpha_2}, which relaxes \cref{theorem:theorem_alpha_1} in the sense that \wao is required to be convex, but not necessarily strictly, while imposing the additional condition that \csupp.
+We find that for common location families, it is usually not the case that \wao is convex but not strictly convex (see \cref{fig:wa_curves}).
+We nevertheless provide an example on the target $p_2$ with $\mathcal{Q}_3=\text{Student-t}(\nu, 4)$ to show that the Student-t can succeed to recover the mean with the $\alpha$-DIV when our conditions are satisfied, despite not being covered by any guarantee when used with the FKL.
+We show $\alpha=2.0$ and $\alpha=0.5$, which correspond to the $\chi^2$ divergence and squared Hellinger distance respectively.
+As expected, we obtain a unique minimizer at the correct mean for $\alpha=2.0$.
+For $\alpha=0.5$, we instead observe a a local maximum at $\mu$.